What is bone cancer?

 The risk is very negligible.
-If it does occur it is usually 10-20 years after having radiotherapy.
+If it does occur, it is usually 10-20 years after having radiotherapy.
 People previously treated with certain chemotherapy drugs might have an increased risk of developing osteosarcoma.

 2. Individuals with non-cancerous (benign) bone tumors:

 Paget’s disease of the bone is a benign condition that causes painful and deformed bones.
-This may increase the risk of developing osteosarcoma and largely affects people over 60.
+This may increase the risk of developing osteosarcoma and primarily affects people over 60.
 A non-cancerous bone tumor-like osteochondroma (or chondroma) can sometimes develop into chondrosarcoma.

 3. Genetic disorders:

 People who have inherited a gene that is maladaptive to the bones may run the risk of developing bone cancers.
 Retinoblastoma is a rare eye cancer that children are susceptible to inheriting.
 Mutations here may result in individuals developing soft tissue sarcomas.
 Radiation therapy used as a treatment for retinoblastoma increases the risk of osteosarcoma.
 Despite this, there are examples of non-inherited genes of whose defects there is little information.